continuousdemo/wordpress-eb-demo/README.md

 ### Configuring the UpdraftPlus WordPress plugin

-We are now going to configure the UpdraftPlus WordPress plugin, we use this plugin to keep a backup of our database and media, so we can restore any of our environment from any backup.
+We are now going to configure the UpdraftPlus WordPress plugin.
+We use this plugin to keep a backup of our database and media files, so we can restore any of our environment from any backup.

 Open your browser to http://192.168.99.100/wp-admin/plugins.php